3. Configuration¶

 |

-3.1.4.
+3.1.6.
 Specs Configuration¶

-optional tag that contains certain options related with the overall configuration of the DDS Recorder instance to run.
+The internals of a DDS Recorder can be configured using the specs optional tag that contains certain options related with the overall configuration of the DDS Recorder instance to run.

 The values available to configure are:

-3.1.4.1.
+3.1.6.1.
 Number of Threads¶

 This ThreadPool allows to limit the number of threads spawned by the application.